Master's in Social Work

 Successful applicants must also have GCSE (or equivalent) in both mathematics and English at grade C or higher (please note, the University will not accept Functional Skills as equivalent to GCSE).

-Applicants for whom English is not their first language will be required to submit an English Language test equivalent to IELTS 7.0 with a maximum of two component scores at 6.0 or 6.5.
+Applicants for whom English is not their first language will be required to submit an English Language test equivalent to IELTS 7.0 with a minimum of 6.5 in each component.

 The selection process will take place in three stages:

 1. Initial screening based on your UCAS application

 3. Candidates will be invited to attend a selection day where they will be assessed by members of the academic team, service users and social work practitioners.
 Candidates will also be asked to complete a short written exam.